01The entire consultation given in advance is without obligation and at no cost. The intense exchange of information is important so that

 a) the process of buying your dream house can be planned optimally and

 b) we can advise you individually and personally with as much detail as possible.

 02First and foremost, inform yourself about whether the property you wish to finance is actually financeable.
 Land loans in most states for example are not available for foreign borrowers at the moment.
-As mortgage brokers we are constantly working closely with a number of banks and therefore have a better overview and comparisons about financing possibilities than a single U.S. bank.
+As consultants we are constantly working closely with a number of banks and therefore have a better overview and comparisons about financing possibilities than a single U.S. bank.

 03Upon request we will be glad to provide you with a "Pre-Approval".
 This is a form showing that you are pre-qualified for a specific purchase price and a corresponding loan amount.
 The pre-approval is based on your revenue/expenditure ratio as well as the potential available equity which you can and want to include into your home purchase.
 For this you do not have to provide any proof.
 You can have the pre-approval issued at any point in advance.
 Regardless of when you want to buy your home.

 04We will create a statement of costs for you which is called a "Good Faith Estimate".
 In this statement an estimate of all costs will be listed which are connected to the financing but also general costs related to the property purchase.
 The calculation will show you the estimated amount of the expected capital acquisition costs ("Closing Costs"), the amount you must have ready for the closing as well as the amount of your future monthly charges.

 05Sometime between point 1 and 4 you will sign the sales contract for your dream house.
 Financing in the U.S. is very object-based which is why you need to have a purchase contract first before you can sign a mortgage application.